vsramakrishnaraju/K-Mean-Clustering/README.md

-# Naive-Bayes-Classifier
+# K-Mean-Clustering-

-implementing Naive Bayes Classifier in Python.
+implementing K-Mean-Clustering in Python.